dnorth98/beanstalk-extensions/README.md

 01_papertrail.config

    Extension to configure the instance to send logs to papertrail (http://papertrailapp.com).
 I based this on the article in the papertrail knowledgebase BUT I modified it to use a 'hostname' of the beanstalk environment name concatenated with the instance ID.
 Makes finding and searching the logs very easy.

+01_tag_resources.config

+   Small extension which shows how to tag instances with custom tags.